 Rural Health Fellows Program

-The Rural Health Fellows Program is designed to educate, develop and inspire a networked community of rural health leaders who will step forward to serve in key positions in the National Rural Health Association, affiliated rural health advocacy groups and local and state legislative bodies.
+The Rural Health Fellows Program is designed to educate and develop a community of rural health leaders who will choose to serve in key positions in the National Rural Health Association, affiliated rural health advocacy groups, and local and state legislative bodies.

-Selected participants will meet three times throughout the year to undergo intensive leadership and advocacy training.
+Selected participants will meet in person 3 times for intensive leadership and advocacy training.
 Applicants will also participate in conference calls and mentorship activities and should be dedicated to advocating on behalf of rural health.

 - Be members of the NRHA and their state rural health association or be willing to join before the start of the program